Infineon/secure-sockets/README.md

    DEFINES+=ENABLE_SECURE_SOCKETS_LOGS
    ```

 2. Call the `cy_log_init()` function provided by the *cy-log* module. cy-log is part of the *connectivity-utilities* library.
-See [connectivity-utilities library API documentation](https://cypresssemiconductorco.github.io/connectivity-utilities/api_reference_manual/html/group__logging__utils.html) for cy-log details.
+See [connectivity-utilities library API documentation](https://Infineon.github.io/connectivity-utilities/api_reference_manual/html/group__logging__utils.html) for cy-log details.

 ## Validity period verification

 The default mbed TLS configuration provided by the *Wi-Fi middleware core library* disables the validity period verification of the certificates.
-To perform this verification, enable `MBEDTLS_HAVE_TIME_DATE` in the [mbedtls_user_config.h](https://github.com/cypresssemiconductorco/wifi-mw-core/blob/master/configs/mbedtls_user_config.h) file.
+To perform this verification, enable `MBEDTLS_HAVE_TIME_DATE` in the [mbedtls_user_config.h](https://github.com/Infineon/wifi-mw-core/blob/master/configs/mbedtls_user_config.h) file.

 Ensure that the system time is set prior to the `cy_socket_connect()` function call.
 To set the system time, get the time from the NTP server and set the system's RTC time using `cyhal_rtc_init()`, `cyhal_rtc_write()` and `cy_set_rtc_instance()` functions.
-See the [time support details](https://github.com/cypresssemiconductorco/clib-support/blob/master/README.md#time-support-details) for reference.
+See the [time support details](https://github.com/Infineon/clib-support/blob/master/README.md#time-support-details) for reference.

-See the code snippet given in [secure sockets API documentation](https://cypresssemiconductorco.github.io/secure-sockets/api_reference_manual/html/index.html) to get the time from the NTP server.
+See the code snippet given in [secure sockets API documentation](https://Infineon.github.io/secure-sockets/api_reference_manual/html/index.html) to get the time from the NTP server.

 ## PKCS/Non-PKCS mode

 Secure sockets library can be built using PKCS and Non-PKCS mode on secure platform such as CY8CKIT-064S0S2-4343W.
-When Secure socket library is built with PKCS flow, the certificates and keys can be provisioned in the secure element of the platform, and the provisioned certificates and keys will be read/used by secure sockets library while establishing the TLS connection with the peer.
+When Secure sockets library is built with PKCS flow, the certificates and keys can be provisioned in the secure element of the platform, and the provisioned certificates and keys will be read/used by secure sockets library while establishing the TLS connection with the peer.
 On the other hand, in non-PKCS mode, the certificates/keys will be passed from the application stored in flash/RAM.

 ### Non-PKCS mode